tylerfowle/tagr/README.md

 `tagr index` - will make "tagr" index the current directory

 #### Searching
-`. tagr` - will use `fzf` to search through the "tagr" indexed directories
+`. tagr` - will use `fzf` to search through 'tagr's index for directories